 To ensure full understanding of the code, employees in Japan take an e-learning or video training course based on the Japanese version of the Nissan Code of Conduct-"Our Promises," revised most recently in October 2010-after which they sign an agreement to abide by it.
 In this way we seek to ensure across-the-board understanding, making all our people more deeply aware of compliance issues.
 A number of education programs to promote compliance are held regularly for employees in North America, and a set of universal guidelines has been drawn up for each country in Europe.
 We are also carrying out compliance-related training in other regions based on guidelines that take into account conditions in each country.
 Moreover, all group-affiliated companies have introduced their own codes based on the Nissan Code of Conduct.

-Additionally, we have created sets of internal regulations globally covering the prevention of insider trading, personal information management, information security, prevention of bribery and corruption and use of social media.
+covering the prevention of insider trading, personal information management, information security, prevention of bribery and corruption and use of social media.
 With these regulations in place, Nissan is working to prevent compliance infractions.